Dental Technology Glossary

 Appointment confirmations are typically sent 24-48 hours before the scheduled time and include a one-tap reply option (usually "C" to confirm or "R" to reschedule).
 Confirmed appointments update automatically in the practice management system, reducing no-shows and freeing front desk staff from making reminder calls.

-Modern platforms integrate directly with the practice's PMS so confirmations pull live appointment data and push confirmation status back without any manual data entry.
+Modern platforms work from the practice's supported practice-management system so confirmations reflect current appointment data and push confirmation status back without any manual data entry.

 Scheduling